The 13 Islands of Sydney Harbour (Including Former Islands)

 Cockatoo Island

-Cockatoo Island is the largest Island in Sydney Harbour, located west of the Sydney Harbour Bridge where the Parramatta and Lane Cove Rivers meet.
+Cockatoo Island is the largest island in Sydney Harbour, situated west of the Sydney Harbour Bridge at the meeting point of the Parramatta and Lane Cove Rivers.

-It is a UNESCO World Heritage and National Heritage Listed island, with a rich history as a shipbuilding yard and Commonwealth naval base and also as a convict island.
-Since 2017, Cockatoo Island has been open to the public as a tourist attraction, managed by the Sydney Harbour Federation Trust.
+Recognised as a UNESCO World Heritage site and a National Heritage-listed location, Cockatoo Island boasts a fascinating history as a shipbuilding yard, Commonwealth naval base, and convict settlement.
+Since 2017, it has been open to the public as a tourist attraction, managed by the Sydney Harbour Federation Trust.

-Cockatoo Island has preserved much of its history and the best way to learn more about the island is by simply wandering around.
-The island has several themed districts, with each district showcasing a different part of the island’s history.
+The island has preserved much of its heritage, and the best way to explore its history is by wandering through its themed districts, each showcasing a unique chapter of its past.

-The best way, and for most of us the only way, to get to Cockatoo Island is by ferry from Circular Quay.
-The small visitor centre is located next to the ferry wharf where you can grab a free map and enjoy a wonderful day out.
+The easiest, and often only way to reach Cockatoo Island is by ferry from Circular Quay.
+A small visitor centre near the ferry wharf provides free maps to help you navigate and enjoy a memorable day out.

 2. Spectacle Island